ricmac/Cybercultural/src/posts/the-first-web-developer.md

 ---
 title: "The Time I Met Bill English, Co-Creator of the Mouse"
-description: "I interviewed Bill English in May 2014, about six years before his death on 26 July, 2020, at age 91.
+description: "I interviewed Bill English in May 2014, six years before his death on July 26, 2020, at age 91.
 English was Doug Engelbart’s right-hand man in the Mother of All Demos in 1968 and helped develop the mouse."
 date: 2021-07-26
 permalink: "p/the-first-web-developer/"
 tags: ['preweb', 'season2']